influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 unpacking /var/lib/influxdb/data/telegraf/default/2/000000005-000000001.tsm
 ```

-> **Note:** Once the backed up data has been recovered, the
-permissions on the shards may no longer be accurate.
-To ensure
-the file permissions are correct, please run:
+> **Note:** Once the backed up data has been recovered, the permissions on the shards may no longer be accurate.
+To ensure the file permissions are correct, please run:
 > `$ sudo chown -R influxdb:influxdb /var/lib/influxdb`

-Once the data and metastore are recovered, it's time to start the database:
+Once the data and metastore are recovered, start the database:

 ```bash
 $ service influxdb start
 ```

-As a quick check, we can verify the database is known to the metastore
+As a quick check, you can verify that the database is known to the metastore
 by running a `SHOW DATABASES` command:

 ```